 Triumph optimistic for the future

-At that year’s British Motor Show, the Standard-Triumph PR machine was in full operation.
-The company claimed that they had sold out their next year’s production of the new, front-wheel-drive Triumph 1300 saloon.
+At that year’s British Motor Show, the Standard-Triumph public relations machine was in full operation.
+The company claimed that it had sold out its next year’s production of the new, front-wheel-drive Triumph 1300 saloon.

 Sir Donald Stokes, Chairman of Standard-Triumph International, said that orders totalling £20 million had been placed by the company’s distributors and dealers in the United Kingdom.
-It was a PR stunt that would be used again in the aftermath of the launch of the Austin Allegro.
+It was a public relations stunt that would be used again in the aftermath of the launch of the Austin Allegro.

 On 22 October, Rover announced its financial results.
 With £205,000 for the full year’s contribution from Alvis, group pre-tax profits in the year to 31 July 1965 went up about £1,100,000 to £3,636,000.